stephenajulu/stephenajulu.com/content/blog/the-science-behind-the-carnivore-diet-how-a-meat-only-diet-can-improve-health-and-promote-weight-loss.md

 In conclusion, the carnivore diet may be a great option for those looking to improve their health and lose weight, but it should be approached with caution and under the guidance of a healthcare professional.

-Next time, I'll cover the lipivore diet.
+Next time, we'll cover the lipivore diet.
 Stay tuned.